m-31/vamp/README.md

 # Vamp - necessities for the elegant vampire

 Want to pimp up your command line interface?
-Just require this gem insert some code and your CLI makes witty vampire quotes.
+Just require this gem, insert some code and your CLI makes witty vampire quotes.
+You can even play animated ascii art in a console window.

 ## Installation